CodeForBoulder/upswyng/README.md

 #### Type Errors

-The packages `upswyng-native`, `upswyng-server`, and `upswyng-web` depend on `upswyng-core` and `upswyng-types`.
-If you edit `upswyng-core` or `upswyng-types`, or pull a new commit which contains edits to those packages, they need to be rebuilt.
+The packages `native`, `server`, and `web` depend on `common` and `types`.
+If you edit `common` or `types`, or pull a new commit which contains edits to those packages, they need to be rebuilt.
 If you do not rebuild, you may see a type error like:

 ```
-upswyng/packages/upswyng-server/src/utility/slackbot.ts(76,23): semantic error TS2551:
+upswyng/packages/server/src/utility/slackbot.ts(76,23): semantic error TS2551:
 Property 'DraftApproved' does not exist on type '{ alert_live: any; draft_approved: any;
 draft_created: any; draft_deleted: any; resource_issue_reopened: any; resource_issue_resolved: any;
 user_permission_changed: any; }'.
 Did you mean 'draft_approved'?